 8:30 – 3:00 Monday, Tuesday, Wednesday, Friday

 8:30 – 1:00 Thursdays and other minimum days

 1:20-2:00 3rd Period

 2:05-2:45 4th Period

-We contract with a private licensed childcare provider, Nettie’s School Age Childcare, who offers these services to our community.
-Information and registration packets are available in the office or you can contact Nettie directly at (415)328-4576.
-DO NOT call the office with aftercare inquiries.
+We contract with a private licensed child care provider, Nettie’s School Age Childcare, which offers these services to our community.
+Information and registration packets are available in the Office or you can contact Nettie directly at (415)328-4576.
+Please DO NOT call the Office with childcare inquiries.

 Novato Charter School receives state funding based on our Average Daily Attendance (ADA).
 We also rely on parent fundraising to close the gap between state funding and the cost of our program.